Who we are

 Communications and design

-Christina is mother of two children at the school, a graphic designer and internationally oriented.
+Christina is mother of a child at the school, a graphic designer and internationally oriented.
 She makes the visual identity, the posters, the fundraising letter, and helps us connect with the international parents at the school.

 Isabelle